valvy/miniqubit/README.md

 IBM research  [released](https://www.research.ibm.com/ibm-q/) a quantum computer accessable for the cloud.
 MiniQbt emulates the assembly language up to 20 qubits (the header can go up to infinite qubits).
 It's written in c++ 14 and the library actually emulating the quantum instructions is header only.

+This is alpha software and not ready for production, I would like to receive feedback or suggestions!

 ## Installation of the runtime
 ### MacOS
 Install Eigen3 through [brew ](https://brew.sh) and install cmake, after that download the source of miniQbt.